itatkakaxi2/itatkakaxi2.github.com/_posts/2015-12-10-hello-jekyll-theme-solid.md

 ---
 layout: post
-title: Hello, jekyll-theme-solid
+title: Hello World
-categories: jekyll
+categories: chore
 description: say hello
-keywords: jekyll, theme
 ---

-A simple and clean jekyll theme without javascript.
+A hello world post to announce the start-up of this blog.